Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Inability to establish achievable goals can hinder progress.
+- Inability to establish achievable goals will slow progress.

 - Negativity should not be a part of any workplace.

-- Reduce stress by learning Time Management Techniques and learning to delegate tasks that are not popular.
+- Reduce stress by learning Time Management Techniques and gaining the ability to delegate difficult tasks.

 Not Establishing Goals